O’Hares Creek Lookout in Dharawal National Park

 Sydney Harbour Bridge Walk

 The Harbour Bridge is arguably Sydney’s most iconic landmark.
-Connecting the CBD with Sydney’s north shore, the Harbour Bridge is both a popular tourist attraction, as well as a crucially important piece of infrastructure.
+Connecting the CBD with Sydney’s north shore, it is both a popular tourist attraction and a crucial piece of infrastructure.

 Read more